Welcome to the injured runner

 We get injured, things don’t feel right.
 Running is a fantastic way to improve your cardio and health, but it can place a strain on parts of the body – causing injuries which need to recover.

-Injured runner is run by a team of runners who have tried to gather together the latest thinking on how the body works, on the most common running injuries and how to get back on your feet when they happen.
+Injured runner is run by a runner and running coach – Rebecca Brown – who has tried to gather together the latest thinking on how the body works, on the most common running injuries and how to get back on your feet when they happen.
 This website is intended to be a whole host of running advice and support.
+Guest writers are brought in to contribute on their areas of expertise.

 We advise you to listen to your body, adapt and make changes accordingly.
 This gives you the very best chance of a long, happy, and safe running career.